Curt Johnson (soccer): Front office career

-North Carolina Football Club (North Carolina FC/NC Courage)
+North Carolina Football Club

-In February 2011, it was announced that Johnson, who most recently worked for US Club Soccer, would serve as President of the Carolina RailHawks.
-In Johnson’s first season leading the club, the RailHawks won the NASL regular season title under first-year head coach Martin Rennie, going 17W-8L-3D with a then league-record 13-game unbeaten streak.
+In February 2011, it was announced that Johnson would serve as President of the Carolina RailHawks.
+In Johnson's first season leading the club, the RailHawks won the NASL regular season title under first-year head coach Martin Rennie, going 17W–8L–3D with a then league-record 13-game unbeaten streak.

-From 2012-14, the RailHawks achieved national notoriety and developed a reputation as one of the toughest second-division teams in the country to play against thanks to their performances in the Lamar Hunt U.S. Open Cup.
-From 2012-14, the RailHawks recorded five wins against Major League Soccer opponents, including three in as many years against the LA Galaxy.
+From 2012–14, the RailHawks developed a reputation as one of the toughest second-division teams in the country to play against due to their performances in the Lamar Hunt U.S. Open Cup.
+From 2012–14, the RailHawks recorded five wins against Major League Soccer opponents, including three in as many years against the LA Galaxy.
 The RailHawks reached the quarterfinals of the competition in both 2012 and 2014.

 In 2015, Johnson helped oversee the transfer in ownership of the RailHawks from Traffic Sports USA to Stephen Malik, a local Triangle businessman and medical software entrepreneur.
-Bolstered by new, local ownership, Johnson in 2016 was instrumental in the RailHawks hosting English Premier League Club West Ham United in front of a then North Carolina Football Club-record 10,125 fans.
+In 2016, Johnson was instrumental in the RailHawks hosting English Premier League Club West Ham United in front of a then North Carolina Football Club-record 10,125 fans.

 In December 2016, the RailHawks rebranded to North Carolina FC, and in January 2017 Malik announced the addition of the North Carolina Courage, an NWSL team which Johnson was named president and general manager of.

 Both NCFC and the Courage reached the postseason in 2017, as the Courage claimed the NWSL Shield and reached the league’s title game.
-Johnson also played a pivotal role in negotiating an historic partnership between North Carolina Football Club, Capital Area Soccer League and Triangle Futbol Club, which led to the creation of NCFC Youth, which Johnson currently serves on the board of.
-As a result, North Carolina Football Club is the largest youth-to-pro soccer organization in the U.S.
+Johnson also played a role in negotiating a partnership between North Carolina Football Club, Capital Area Soccer League and Triangle Futbol Club, which led to the creation of NCFC Youth, which Johnson currently serves on the board of.

 Ahead of the 2018 season, Johnson helped orchestrate a deals that saw the Courage acquire U.S. Women’s National Team star Crystal Dunn and former USWNT standout Heather O'Reilly, and the team became the first in NWSL history win both the shield and NWSL Championship.

-Following the 2018 USL season, Johnson made his second NCFC coaching change, as the club announced the hiring of former U.S. Men’s National Team Manager Dave Sarachan on Dec.
-17, 2018.
+Following the 2018 USL season, Johnson made his second NCFC coaching change, as the club announced the hiring of former U.S. Men’s National Team Manager Dave Sarachan on December 17, 2018.
 With Sarachan in charge, NCFC finished seventh in the USL Championship Eastern Conference and reached the playoffs for the second time in three years in 2019.
-Meanwhile, the Courage made history by becoming the first team in NWSL history to win a league championship on its home field, as it defeated the Chicago Red Stars 4-0 in front 10,227 spectators, the largest crowd in North Carolina Football Club history.
+Meanwhile, the Courage became the first team in NWSL history to win a league championship on its home field, as it defeated the Chicago Red Stars 4–0 in front 10,227 spectators, the largest crowd in North Carolina Football Club history.